Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Known Project Limitations

 \section{Known Project Limitations}

-The Restricted Access Sequence Processing code is not optimized.
+The Restricted Access Sequence Processing code is not optimized\footnote{\begin{footnotesize}A slow RASP program does NOT necessarily imply the equivalent Transformer would be slow.\end{footnotesize}}.
 Cannot yet predict attention heads and layers required from the select and aggregate operations performed like the RASP authors \citep{Weiss2021} were able to do with their problems.

-Grammar coverage \citep{fuzzingbook2023:GrammarCoverageFuzzer} is only valid when the expansions are rules your model can learn.\footnote{\begin{footnotesize}If for example, as with our flat RASP model by design or as we hypothesize for \citep{Wu2023}'s baseline Encoder-Decoder Transformer, the model cannot or will not learn the rule `np\_det pp np -> np\_pp -> np` which recursively replaces noun phrases modified by prepositional phrases with a noun phrase, then grammar coverage will still assume any prepositional phrase exposure is sufficient, which is evidently not true given the errors on prepositional phrase modification generalization splits reported here and by \citep{Wu2023}, \citep{KimLinzen2020}. \end{footnotesize} } We specifically made use of this limitation in this paper but still caution anyone about it who might just take the grammar coverage metric away by itself.
+Grammar coverage \citep{fuzzingbook2023:GrammarCoverageFuzzer} is only valid when the expansions are rules your model can learn.\footnote{\begin{footnotesize}If for example, as with our flat RASP model by design or as we hypothesize for \citep{Wu2023}'s baseline Encoder-Decoder Transformer, the model cannot or will not learn the rule `np\_det pp np -> np\_pp -> np` which recursively replaces noun phrases modified by prepositional phrases with a noun phrase, then grammar coverage will assume any prepositional phrase exposure is sufficient, which is evidently not true given the errors on prepositional phrase modification generalization splits reported here and by \citep{Wu2023}, \citep{KimLinzen2020}. \end{footnotesize} } We specifically made use of this limitation in this paper but still caution anyone about it who might just take the grammar coverage metric away by itself.

 The attraction error analysis of the \citep{Wu2023} baseline Encoder-Decoder Transformer on the obj\_pp\_to\_subj\_pp split does not yet attempt to explain the common case of multiple errors in the logical form.\footnote{\begin{footnotesize}e.g. agent index may be replaced by prepositional phrase noun but also a spurious theme relationship is added or the theme index is also corrupted\end{footnotesize}}